 Tips for making no bake cheesecake:

 - Chill well.
-I mentioned this above, but a good chill session in the fridge is really the key to slicing a no bake cheesecake and not having it run all over the place when you try to serve.
-Give yourself extra time for chilling to ensure success.
+A good chill session in the fridge is really the key to slicing a no bake cheesecake and not having it run all over the place when you try to serve.
+Give yourself extra time to chill to ensure success.

-- Add some mint extract and some green food coloring for a mint oreo twist.
+- Mint: Add some mint extract and some green food coloring for a mint Oreo twist.

-- Add some strawberry Jello powder for a strawberry oreo cheesecake.
+- Strawberry: Add some strawberry Jello powder or powdered freeze-fried strawberries for a strawberry Oreo cheesecake.

-- Add in some melted chocolate for a no bake chocolate oreo cheesecake.
+- Melted chocolate: Swap the white chocolate for dark chocolate for a no bake chocolate Oreo cheesecake.

-- Try some of the other Oreo flavours to really mix things up — the options are endless!
+- Oreo flavors: Try some of the other Oreo flavors to really mix things up.
+The options are endless!

 No Bake Oreo Cheesecake